jvillarejo/arbolito/README.md

   * You implement your own exchange and configure it
   * It stores in memory the rates fetched with a configurable expiration time
   * You can implement your own store and configure it
+  * All the examples use the ISO 4217 code list for Currencies

 ## Motivation
 There were two reason why I've developed this gem.